 Looking for a hotel in Athens?
 Or maybe you're looking to hostel, Athens style?
 We've got some great recommendations!
 And we asked top travel writers to weigh in with their picks too.

 Athens is one of the world's great cities and you'll want to make the most of your time here.
 Finding the right accommodations is a big part of that.
 You'll want a comfortable, clean, centrally located property where you can enjoy a good rest - and maybe even a great view.
 And you'll probably want to get a great deal too!
 Maybe you're searching for one of Athens' affordable hotels.
 Or perhaps you're keep finding the best hostel Athens has to offer.
 Either way - we're here to help!

 We were thrilled with the property we stayed at, the Athinais Hotel, and would highly recommend it to others.
 But we wanted to include plenty of options in this post, so no matter your travel style or budget, you can find accommodations that are perfect for you.
 Thank you to the talented travel writers who weighed in with their opinions!
 I think you'll enjoy their reviews as much we did.

-Before booking any room, here's some general tips to help you get the most of your stay.
+We know you love finding a great deal as much as we do.
+So before booking any room, read through our general tips to help you get the most of your stay.

 The hotel is perfectly situated on bus and subway routes and is a 4 minute walk to two subways stations, including Megaro Mousikis.
-This puts you just a few stops away from the city's main attractions - or you could always walk there in about 30 minutes.
+This puts you just a few stops away from the city's main attractions - or you could always walk there in about 30 minutes or less.

 We stayed at a different property on our final night in the city and we were cursing our choice the next morning, as we lugged our gear to a far off metro station, then had to change lines, and then had an extra long commute.
 We could have slept an extra 30 minutes and had a lot less hassle!
 Lesson learned...